Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 This field is for validation purposes and should be left unchanged.

-Programme Type: QQI Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy
+Programme Type: QQI Postgraduate Diploma

-Next Intakes: September 2026
+Next Intake(s): September 2026

 NFQ: Level 9